 If you are emailing an important document, use open source Zip software to send it securely.
 This enables you to password protect the document.
 Ensure you send the password to open the document separately.

-Access to your computers, as well as different areas of your system, should also all be password protected.
+Access to your devices, as well as different areas of your system, should also all be password protected.
 The passwords should not be obvious, and you need to change them frequently.
 Make sure your staff only have access to the parts of your system that they need to do their jobs.

 Staff IT training